IOT-DSA/dslink-java-haystack/README.md

 ## Distributions

-Creating a distributable allows you to distribute your local changes.
-This package can be ran anywhere independent of Gradle.
+Distributions can be ran independent of Gradle and anywhere Java is installed.
+Prebuilt distributions can be found [here](https://drone.io/github.com/IOT-DSA/dslink-java-haystack/files).

 ### Creating a distribution